curtischong/kaggle-solutions-old/competitions/Open Problems – Single-Cell Perturbations.md

 	- **History of improvements:**
 		1. a replacing onehot encoding with an embedding layer
 		2. a replacing MAE loss with MRRMSE loss
-		3. an ensembing of models with mean
+		3. an ensembling of models with mean
-		4. a dimension reduction with truncated singular value decomposition
+		4. a dimension reduction with truncated [[singular value decomposition]]
+			- An example of this is here (not their kernel): https://www.kaggle.com/code/ambrosm/scp-quickstart?scriptVersionId=144293041&cellId=8
+			- "We denoise the targets by applying a singular value decomposition"
+			- here is the line of code they actually use fit transform: https://github.com/okon2000/single_cell_perturbations/blob/7e9513972d7cf8ab9c87021bd082712efefff9b9/util.py#L194-L195C6
-		5. an ensembling of models with weighted mean
+		1. an ensembling of models with weighted mean
-		6. using pseudolabeling
+		2. using pseudolabeling
-		7. using pseudolabeling and ensembling of 20 models and weighted mean.
+			1. using pseudolabeling and ensembling of 20 models and weighted mean.

 		**What did not work for me**: